salan223/SphereMovie/doc/sprint2/peerEvaluation.md

 #### Murtaza Hussaini:
+All team members displayed excellent collaboration and commitment to the project.
+Everyone actively contributed, whether through coding, troubleshooting, or brainstorming ideas.

 #### Karishma Maharjan:
 All the team members worked good and collaborated as a team.
 Everyone was very supportive and helpful.